-An Investor has a EasyEquities portfolio worth R15,000 and no available cash.
-In order to buy a gift voucher of R1,000, she needs withdrawable funds to do so.
+An Investor has an EasyEquities portfolio worth R15,000 and no available cash.
+In order to buy a gift voucher for R1,000, she needs withdrawable funds to do so.

 She does an EFT into her EasyEquities ZAR account for R1,000 on a Tuesday and the funds are allocated to her account.

-In order to determine whether the R1,000 is 'withdrawable' (and can therefore be used for the gift voucher purchase) our system looks at her holdings and determines that she has R15,000 of holdings / NAV, which is more than sufficient to cover the R1,000 she wishes to use.
+In order to determine whether the R1,000 is 'withdrawable' (and can, therefore, be used for the gift voucher purchase) our system looks at her holdings and determines that she has R15,000 of holdings, which is more than sufficient to cover the R1,000 she wishes to use.